What’s Written In The Stars For Your 2024? Here’s The Guiding Plot, According To Your Zodiac Sign

 Jupiter, Planet of Abundance, remains in Taurus until May 2024, helping ground and anchor us in our values as we continue to find ways to simplify our lifestyles and better nurture ourselves, and Mother Earth, in the process.
 The first five months of the year are ideal for focusing on creating solid foundations for ourselves rather than trying to rush to an imaginary finish line.

-Once Jupiter enters Gemini on 25th May, all zodiac signs are likely to feel more daring and open to experimenting, which could lead to us dreaming up new political and socioeconomic realities in this second half of the year.
-Elections are likely to be filled with unpredictabilities, and Gen Z’s (and the younger millennials’) voting decisions will change the game forever.
+Once Jupiter enters Gemini on May 25, all zodiac signs are likely to feel more daring and open to experimenting, which could lead to us dreaming up new political and socioeconomic realities in this second half of the year.
 We’ll also be in the mood to have more fun during Jupiter in Gemini’s transit, which will lead to an influx of new art, music, and entertainment surfacing on the global stage.

-Use the three Mercury retrogrades of 2024 (Mercury Retrograde in Aries 1st to 25th April, in Virgo and Leo from 6th to 28th August, and in Sagittarius from 25th November to 15th December) to clear clutter from your life, review contracts and previous engagements you may have made, address miscommunications in relationships, and assess your own imperfections.

-The eclipses this year will feel lighter than the ones we experienced in 2023, largely due to the majority of them occurring on the Aries-Libra axis (except for the Pisces Lunar Eclipse on 17th September), and this aligns with the current nodal axis too, helping us learn our eclipse lessons with greater ease, more speed and less resistance.

 AdvertisementADVERTISEMENT

-While Jupiter, Saturn and Pluto’s retrogrades in the middle of the year could have us second guessing our decisions (particularly as a collective since these are intergenerational and generational planets), it’s really Mars’ retrograde in Leo starting 5th December that will throw us all for a loop, because it will highlight moments when living in excess or trying to keep up with the Joneses leaves us feeling empty and unfulfilled.
+While Jupiter, Saturn, and Pluto’s retrogrades in the middle of the year could have us second-guessing our decisions (particularly as a collective since these are intergenerational and generational planets), it’s really Mars’ retrograde in Leo starting December 5 that will throw us all for a loop, because it will highlight moments when living in excess or trying to keep up with the Joneses leaves us feeling empty and unfulfilled.
 We’ll end the year doing our best to align our intentions and actions with our core values, even if that means starting over from scratch.

 Aries Sun & Rising: